Jelmerro/Vieb/FAQ.md

 Checking for updates can be done by opening the `:version` page and specifically clicking "Check for updates".
 Alternatively, you can watch the [github repository](https://github.com/Jelmerro/Vieb) or subscribe to the official [Vieb subreddit](https://reddit.com/r/vieb) to be notified of new releases.
+Lastly, if your system has a [third-party package](https://repology.org/project/vieb/versions), you could use that as well.
+These packages might be customized or updated at a later date, but they get updates the same way you are used to from your operating system.